Tokumei Sentai Go-Busters: Episodes

 Each episode of Go-Busters is called a "Mission".

 Production

 On September 2, 2011, Toei applied for trademarks on the title to be used on various products.
 The Japan Patent Office approved these trademarks on September 29, 2011.

-Films
+Films and Specials

 The Go-Busters make their debut appearance as a cameo in Kaizoku Sentai Gokaiger's third film Kaizoku Sentai Gokaiger vs. Space Sheriff Gavan: The Movie.